 In 2009, FBC Hoover established an online presence with a website.

 The Seventh Decade: 2014-present

-Shortly after Dr. Randy Atkinson reached retirement in 2018, we were presented with an opportunity to have our interim Youth Director fulfill the needs of our church as our Associate Pastor, Eric Roberts.
+Shortly after Dr. Randy Atkinson reached retirement in 2018, we were presented with an opportunity to have our interim Youth Director, Eric Roberts, fulfill the needs of our church as our Associate Pastor.
 Eric recently received his degree in Master of Divinity from Southern Baptist Theology Seminary from Louisville.
 On December 16, 2018 Eric was called to become the pastor of our church.
 We hope to see his youthful energetic personality resonate through the church as we continue to spread Jesus’ love through our community.

 Rev. Leroy Anthony, 1954–55